Security Analysis of LTE Connectivity in Connected Cars: A Case Study of Tesla: Empirical Evaluation and Results

-While our results suggest that the TCU behaves as a compliant LTE device under nominal conditions, its support for legacy protocols and weak ciphering modes, and the lack of transparency into its internal state significantly widen its attack surface.
-This underscores the need for deeper evaluation of its protocol handling, legacy logic, and resistance to malformed signaling in real-world deployments.

-\textbf{SMS and Emergency Issues.} To evaluate how the Tesla TCU handles broadcast alerts and SMS messages, we performed controlled injection tests targeting both emergency notification protocols and standard SMS transport mechanisms.
+\textbf{$\bullet$ SMS and Emergency Issues.} To evaluate how the Tesla TCU handles broadcast alerts and SMS messages, we performed controlled injection tests targeting both emergency notification protocols and standard SMS transport mechanisms.
 Our testing covered two categories: (1) Emergency alerts via ETWS (Earthquake and Tsunami Warning System) and CMAS (Commercial Mobile Alert System), and (2) direct SMS injection using IMS delivery.
 Emergency broadcast tests were run against both the eSIM and physical SIM.
+These tests do not assume a separate insider attacker, rather they assess whether additional wireless-facing interfaces are exposed that a wireless attacker may be able to trigger or misuse.
 Figure~\ref{fig:warmings} and~\ref{fig:sms} illustrate traffic examples from our testing.

-For emergency alerts, we broadcasted both normal and spoofed ETWS/CMAS messages from our eNodeB while the vehicle was RRC-Connected and fully attached to the network.
-In all cases, we confirmed that the messages were successfully transmitted and acknowledged at the base station level.
+For emergency alerts, we broadcast both normal and spoofed ETWS/CMAS messages from our eNodeB while the vehicle was RRC-connected and fully attached to the network.
+In all cases, we confirmed that the messages were successfully transmitted by the base station.
 However, the vehicle did not display any user-facing alert or audible warning, regardless of the SIM type or alert category.
-This suggests that the TCU may silently process emergency broadcasts at the modem or middleware without surfacing them to the user interface.
-While this behavior may be intentional, it raises two primary concerns.
-First, it remains unclear how the TCU internally handles these alerts, what system changes they trigger, or whether such processing can have unintended consequences.
-Second, and perhaps most critically, this behavior may undermine passenger safety by filtering out legitimate emergency alerts that may contain time-sensitive disaster notifications.
-In effect, passengers are fully reliant on external devices (e.g., smartphones) to receive critical alerts, even when the vehicle is in coverage and connected to the same cellular infrastructure.
+Based on our black-box evaluation, we cannot determine whether these messages were filtered, silently processed, ignored by design, or handled elsewhere in the software stack.
+While this behavior may be intentional, the absence of any observable user-facing alert warrants further investigation.
+In particular, if legitimate emergency broadcasts are not surfaced to vehicle occupants under operational conditions, passengers may need to rely on external devices, such as smartphones, to receive time-sensitive safety notifications.